mark-torres/python-stuff/automate/notes.md

 ### Case-Insensitive Matching

 Normally, regular expressions match text with the exact casing you specify.
-But sometimes you care only about matching the letters without worrying whether they’re uppercase or lowercase.
+But sometimes you care only about matching the letters without worrying whether they're uppercase or lowercase.
 To make your regex case-insensitive, you can pass `re.IGNORECASE` or `re.I` as a second argument to `re.compile()`.

 	>>> robocop = re.compile(r'robocop', re.I)
 	>>> robocop.search('Robocop is part man, part machine, all cop.').group()